willwade/tts-wrapper/README.md

 tts.speak(ssml_text)
 ```

 for a full demo see the examples folder.
-You'll need to fill out the credentials.json
+You'll need to fill out the credentials.json (or credentials-private.json).
+Use them from cd'ing into the examples folder.
+Tips on gaining keys are below.

 ## Authorization
 Each service uses different methods for authentication: